bashtavenko/qt_exp/README.md

 Bazel `copts` requires `\usr` directory (or maybe `opts`, I haven't tried that) and not home directory and even not `/usr/local`.

 With this setup it is the simplest and the most straightforward way to integrate with Bazel.

+## Integration QML with Bazel

+Seamless integration of QML into Bazel requires some time.
+On the high level it requires two major steps:

+1. Run RCC to produce source qrc resource file from source qml.
+2. Run RCC again with both files to generate a cc stub

+Then add the generated cc stub to the main binary and finaly add qml file to binary data.

+Quick and dirty solution is to [run_rcc.sh](run_rcc.sh) before main binary.